Twelve Things To Do With Truffle Honey – All Will Make You Drool

-Now – what do I do with this truffle honey I found I’ve just bought?
+Now – what do I do with this black truffle honey I found I’ve just bought?

 - smoked salmon, greek yoghurt, and truffle honey on a sort of bagel – this idea has been snaffled from the wonderful tapas bar Quimet & Quimet – go to this review for a description to make you drool – I didn’t think I would have dared to use so much honey until I tried it myself – wonderful.

 - as a glaze for a pheasant, pigeon or chicken breast, mixed with chopped thyme and grinds of Indonesian long pepper